Parents and students have mixed feelings about school reopening plan

 Jennifer Ruytz says she's worried her son won't be able to get the attention he needs if schools remain online.

-"His dad and I both work full time and like I said we can't give him the extra speech therapy he needs and he won't sit and so for us like he does at school," said Ruytz.
+Ruytz also says, "We can't give him the extra speech therapy he needs and he won't sit like he does at school."

 Meanwhile, Michelle Beltran says her daughters have adjusted to online learning in the Holt School District and that safety is an active conversation in their home.

-"These are crazy times however my daughter and I have had discussions she's 13 about if they have to wear masks back to school if she wants to return is that okay with her?" said Beltran.
+Beltran says, "These are crazy times.
+However, my daughter and I have had discussions.
+(We discussed) if they have to wear masks back to school, and if she wants to return is that okay with her?"

-Wearing masks, however, is not something Junior High Schooler Isabella Beltran is willing to do at school.
+Wearing masks, however, is not something Junior High student Isabella Beltran is willing to do at school.

-"If I had to wear a mask for 8 hours a day or 7 hours a day I would not go back because I can barely do it for like 45 minutes in a store, it's like a lot harder to breathe and I just feel like very uncomfortable," says Isabella.
+"If I had to wear a mask for 8 hours a day or 7 hours a day I would not go back, says Isabella.

+She adds, "Because, I can barely do it for like 45 minutes in a store.
+It's a lot harder to breathe and I just feel like very uncomfortable."

-Both the parents and students say they just want more of a clear picture of what will happen with schools in the Fall.
+Both the parents and students say they just want more of a clear picture of what will happen with schools in the fall.

-To see the full MI Safe Schools Return to School Roadmap plan CLICK HERE.
+To see the full Michigan Safe Schools Return to School Roadmap plan